mattmohandiss/mattmohandiss/README.md

 ## EXPERIENCE

-### Software Developer, SAS
+### Devops Engineer, SAS
 [//]: # (⌛ Jun 2022 - Present)
-* Led an investigation into migrating Selenium web tests to Playwright and sold management on a new testing strategy that achieved above 80% code coverage.
-Provided a robust system for parameterizing tests based on 25+ input criteria resulting in increased QA effectiveness.
+* Migrating on-premises infrastructure to Microsoft Azure, provisioning virtual machines, and automating software deployment with Terraform resulting in a streamlined ops workflow for 30+ developers.
-* Facilitated third-party penetration tests of a large multi-tenant web application and related infrastructure.
-Assessed vulnerability findings and created hotfixes for SEV 2 and SEV 3 incidents resulting in 99.999% uptime.
+* Conducting security and stress tests of a multi-tenant web application with 500,000 active users, implementing dependency verification, and resolving incidents resulting in 99.999% uptime.
-* Assisted with a complete migration of on-premises infrastructure to Azure Cloud and provisioned virtual machines for 30+ developers.
-Automated software installation on machines using Azure managed applications resulting in a quicker developer onboarding backed by infrastructure as code.
+* Improving functional testing suite by utilizing schema driven design to parameterize tests per user role resulting in 90% code coverage and a streamlined QA workflow.
-* Shifted datastores for 14 statewide clients with a combined 500,000 active users to a NIST compliant cloud environment.
-Modified ETL process to support pulling data from external APIs in addition to FTP resulting in ~5x faster data collection.
+* Managing data storage for 14 statewide clients in a NIST compliant cloud environment by modifying ETL external data pull process resulting in 2x faster data ingress and improved security.

-### Software Developer Intern, Virginia Systems and Technology
+### Software Engineer, Virginia Systems and Technology
 [//]: # (⌛ Jan 2019 - Aug 2020)
-* Developed geospatial monitoring software for federal defense applications resulting in an improved ability for field operatives to identify and analyze threats.
+* Created geospatial tracking software in React for national defense agencies resulting in an improved ability for analysts to identify incoming threats.
-* Contributed to Elasticsearch and Kibana open source projects and worked with Elastic engineers to craft custom solutions that resulted in 2x faster data refresh rates on the monitoring dashboard.
+* Improved live data ingestion pipeline using Elasticsearch by contributing to Elasticsearch open source projects resulting in 50ms faster data refresh rates.
-* Redesigned a dashboard using custom Kibana charts to support live geospatial data visualizations in AngularJS.
+* Impelemeted LSTM neural networks in Python and C++ to assist in automatic detection of time series anomalies resulting in a 20% reduction in detection errors.

 ### Software Developer Intern, Cobb County School District
 [//]: # (⌛ Aug 2016 - Dec 2016)
-* Designed internal and external websites used by ~7300 teachers in 110 schools across the district.
-Automated the update process by creating a web form that generated html files from templates and queued them for webmaster approval resulting in 10x faster update times.
+* Published internal and external websites for +7500 educators resulting in a unified user experience across all 110 schools in the district.
+* Created an autopopulated web form to generate HTML/JS from templates and queue them for webmaster approval resulting in 10x faster webpage update times.
-* Developed an iOS native behavior tracking application for special education teachers to replace written reports.
-Integrated charts and data exports leading to a 2x increase in the number of monitored behaviors.
+* Developed an mobile behavior tracking application in Swift and Java for special education departments to replace written reports.
+Integrated charts and data exports leading to a 40% increase in the number of monitored behaviors.

 &nbsp;